microsoft/tilecode/manual.md

 # Your First Game {#firstgame}

 Now that you've seen the basics of the code screen and the rule editor, let's create a game.
-We'll create game where the goal is for the player to help fish move from a small pond to a bigger pond.
-Make two ponds, as shown below and put a few fish in the smaller pond:
+We'll create game where the goal is for the player to help fish move from a small pond on the right side of the map to a bigger pond on the left side of the map.

 ![two ponds](pics/fishPonds.JPG)